 - Nose: Sweet but rich, hints of chocolate and oranges

-- Palate: Toasted cereal, walnut, salted caramel, sweetness of brown sugar
+- Palate: Toasted cereal, walnut, salted caramel, cherry, sweetness of brown sugar

 - Finish: Lingers but not long, warm brown sugar, very mild chocolate bitterness/cocoa and some bite (spiciness) that disappears in an instant